Millington in Shelby County, Tennessee — The American South (East South Central)

 Erected by Shelby County Historical Commission and Millington Central High School Class of 1981.

 Topics.
-This historical marker is listed in these topic lists: Air & Space • Education
+This historical marker is listed in these topic lists: Air & Space • Education • Railroads & Streetcars • Settlements & Settlers • Sports • War, World I. A significant historical year for this entry is 1875.

 Location.
 35° 20.492′ N, 89° 54.116′ W. Marker is in Millington, Tennessee, in Shelby County.
-Marker is on Navy Road (State Highway 205) 0.1 miles west of Harold Street, on the right when traveling west.
+It is on Navy Road (State Highway 205) 0.1 miles west of Harold Street, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 4836 Navy Road, Millington TN 38053, United States of America.
 Touch for directions.